Ultimate Novel Writing Programme: how to plan, write, edit & publish – Jericho Writers

 Exclusive in-person end-of-course event

-Join a networking event in London or New York, where you’ll connect with agents, editors and your course-mates.
+Join a networking event in London or New York, where you’ll connect with agents, your tutors and course-mates.

-The Ultimate Novel Writing Course at a glance
+The Ultimate Novel Writing Programme at a glance

 Four stages of learning that will take your novel idea all the way to ‘the end.’